 These elements of re-use are said to come from buildings belonging to the santuario pay.

 On the right of the facade the suggestive is found bell tower.

-Il portico, which can be accessed inside, is a basilica plant with three naves, each of which ends in aapse.
+Il portico, from which the interior is accessed, is a basilica plant with three naves, each of which ends in a 'apse.